 On my 2nd re-enlistment, my Maintenance Officer and close friend Lieutenant David “Lucky” Lopez swore me in.
 He and I spent a lot of time fishing just about everywhere we went.
 We were a close nit group of fishermen in the squadron and Lucky usually provided the entertainment for all of us.
 I think he spent most of his career getting us out of trouble but he never complained a bit.
 Lucky passed away as a result of a car accident while we were on a short detachment to an Air Guard base close to Klamath Falls, Ore.
 He and one of our civilian tech reps had a car accident while they were returning to the base from a fishing trip to one of our favorite trout streams.
 Lucky was full of life and a great friend.
 It was very tough on all of us, especially us fishermen in the squadron.

 Lucky with a pacific sheepshead he caught while we were on a 2 night charter.
 My dad is in the background taking a picture of me taking a picture of Lucky.
 There were 5 of us on this trip and we had a blast.
-We ate fish, played poker, smoked cigars and drank whiskey half the night and fished all day.
+We ate fish, played poker, smoked cigars, drank whiskey at night and fished all day.

-I really enjoyed competing in Navy sports as well as local sports where ever I was stationed.
-I competed in military and civilian softball and baseball teams, track and field as well as distance running, golf teams and I’ve competed in billiards tournaments and leagues where ever I traveled while in the Navy.
+I really enjoyed competing in Navy sports as well as local civilian sports wherever I was stationed.
+I competed in military and civilian softball and baseball teams, track and field, distance running, golf teams and leagues, tennis and I’ve competed in billiards tournaments and leagues wherever I traveled while in the Navy.
 Here are some random pictures of our running teams.